 Patrick DeArmond and Amanda DiGoregorio.
 Analytical and Bioanalytical Chemistry.
 May 2013.

 Acrylamide is a chemical used across a variety of industries and has been reportedly used in hydraulic fracturing fluids as a friction reducer.
 The EPA has classified acrylamide as a probable human carcinogen.
 Additionally, short- and long-term oral exposures to acrylamide have resulted in damage to the nervous system.
 Because of the potential hazards associated with acrylamide and its reported use in hydraulic fracturing fluids, the EPA has developed a method for quantifying acrylamide in environmental samples, including drinking water, ground water, and flowback and produced water as part of its study of the potential impact of hydraulic fracturing for oil and gas on drinking water resources.
-This work was done as part of EPA's Study of the Potential Impacts of Hydraulic Fracturing for Oil and Gas on Drinking Water Resources.You may need Adobe Reader to view files on this page.
+This work was done as part of EPA's Study of the Potential Impacts of Hydraulic Fracturing for Oil and Gas on Drinking Water Resources.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.